 I took out ten more euro and handed it to him.
 “Thirty,” I said.
 “Thank you for your help.”

-He stepped off the train.
+Then he stepped off the train.
 He and the women vanished into the depths of the Bologna Stazione Centrale.
-I was left on the train with my four heavy suitcases; and my wallet, which I’d kept, but which was now thirty euros lighter.
+I was left on the train with my four heavy suitcases; and my wallet, which I’d managed to hold onto — but which was now thirty euros lighter.

 My point is, Romani people are not epic heroes, or misunderstood bards, or brilliant musicians, or fortune-tellers, or robbers or thieves or scammers or beggars or intellectuals or child kidnappers or art theorists.
 They are — like every other people on earth — all of these things.

-Every single one of these things, and more.
+The Romani are every single one of these things — and so much more.

 They’ve survived cross-continental migrations and multiple attempts at genocide.
 They speak a language very few outsiders ever learn, or bother to try to learn.

 They’ve influenced music and art and clothing across the Middle East and Europe and the Balkans.

 And through it all, they’ve clung tightly to that strange core that makes them uniquely, undeniably Romani — and no one else.

 And most of us assume they’re something like Romanians, and call them a racist slur.